casper-network/docs-archive/technical-framework/block-storage/tokens.md

+  //API for buying a lottery ticket
+  //Note: a user calling this function should not supply their whole purse.
+  //      Since only `COST` tokens are needed the user should only provide
-  //API for buying a lottery ticket function play(q: P[cl]): <Unit, Ticket> = {
+  //      that many tokens by splitting them off from their main purse. function play(q: P[cl]): <Unit, Ticket> = {
+    //Ensure the right number of tokens were provided and take control of them
-    let payment = q.split(COST)
+    //by putting them in a purse known only to the contract. let payment = q.split(COST)
     if payment.isLeft() {
       //error case omitted for brevity